 "I am sustainable because I recycle."
 "I consider donating clothes as a sustainable practice."
 "I am sustainable because I do not throw away but re-sell, re-pair, re-use ..."
 "I am not the perfect shopper, but I would like to become one. " "I try to live a simple life, not consuming too much."
 "I buy ecological and CO2 neutral."
 Sustainability relates also to the way of consuming and owning and not just the materials, production and selling.
 Apart from producing sustainable clothing, truly Sustainable brands help consumers make smart choices These statements all indicate an action, which makes people see themselves as sustainable and not a brand.
-So sustainable companies can benefit by integrating a service into their business model, which will make so that it will engage their audiences in sustainable actions in relation to their particular brand.
-This adds a positive value.
+If people knew why they engage with a brand based on a certain relationship values - recommendations, personalized service etc. then they will have a motive commitment and loyalty too, and will be able to make informed, calculated choice.
+This can be possible through a service enabled by technology.
 4. REVISED PROBLEM STATEMENT The Thesis research started with the following research question:

 "How can Design facilitate the transition from product-based to service-based practices for fashion clothing businesses, and thus create additional business value and encourage Circular Economy for users?"
 This problem statement was in relation to innovation with service design towards Circular Economy practices.
 It was formed on the basis of two main interest - service design and clothing sustainability- as the main motivators to find an approach, which will help integrate Service Design logic in the consumption of clothing.
 As an upcoming designer, I felt that the knowledge I have gained from Design discipline will provide me with the skills to come up with such a feasible solution.
-A shift in direction.
+A shift in focus.

 During the research, however, the problem shifted, and took another dimension.
 From business-focused solution, as per the initial problem statement, the service design solution is now focus on users and how to help them engage in a Sustainable consumption practices when buying and using clothes.
 Instead of organization service solution, which I was leading towards in the beginning, the report provides a user-centered solution due to the fact that a challenge is identified through both user interviews and surveys concerning the lack of choice-structure and management of existing clothing collections.
 The unstructured buying and management behaviors in themselves result in sporadic, deprived of logic, history and overview decisions, and this in itself is unsustainability on the user end.
 Companies can help manage these choices through a service.
-So the new problem statement is:
+So, the new problem statement is:

 "How to design a sustainable way of consuming clothes and thus engage users in Circular practices?"
-Sub question "How can customers experience the enhanced value of a sustainable product through a service?
+Sub-question "How can customers experience the enhanced value of a sustainable product through a service?
 Design of a service for the sustainable experience of clothes."
 Here the "sustainability-as-as-service" is the preferred outcome, which aims at integrating the SD logic into the core of the human-centered solution.
 The role of the Designer.